Participant Information Form

 The focus of this thesis is to understand if educators can incorporate social media, as an educational resource into their pedagogical practice.
 The research aims are to: 1) examine the current relationship between social networking sites and pedagogy, 2) distinguish factors that influence teacher engagement with social networking sites in their pedagogical practice, 3) determine, using a mixed methods approach, whether or not social media engages students & enhances academic performance more than traditional teaching methods, and 4) design a framework for teachers to follow when implementing social media strategies in the classroom.

 Why have I been chosen?

-You have been chosen because you are an active teacher working in a higher education setting in the U.K.
+You have been chosen because you are an active teacher working in the U.K.

 Do I have to take part?